puppybits/Truth-News/svvdtjnhsa.md

 the immutability of the facts.
 If we don't do this now the coming wave of outright lies will be impossible to stop

-Fake  macro problem can only be fixed by going micro.
+Fake news macro problem can only be fixed by going micro.
 We can use the blockchain to record facts, audit the truth and make sure it is unchangeable.